 The only day worth getting up at the crack of dawn for.
 ANZAC day is the 25th of April every year.
 Congratulations!
 Anzac day is now "Mondayised".
 If it lands on a weekend you now get the following Monday off.

 Well, this isn't *actually* the Queen's birthday but that's okay, we'll have the day off anyway.
-Queen's Birthday holiday is the 1st Monday in June and GBTQ this holiday does roll over to a weekday if it lands on a weekend.
+Queen's Birthday holiday is the 1st Monday in June.

 This non-labouring holiday is the 4th Monday in October so you'll always find it on a Monday.
 Easy!

 These holidays need no introduction and you'll find they follow exactly the same rules as New Year's Day and the Day after New Year's Day.
 In fact, because they are exactly 7 days apart whatever rules end up applying to Christmas, you'll find the same will happen to New Year's Day.